hazelnightwood/fer-cnn-spring2025/README.md

 ## Notebooks

-- ``: TinyCNN from scratch and fine-tuning MobileNetV2 on the primary dataset
+- `Math 156 Group Project (main).ipynb`: TinyCNN from scratch and fine-tuning MobileNetV2 on the primary dataset
 - `CK+_final.ipynb`: Training TinyCNN and MobileNetV2 on the CK+ dataset